manavmanocha/comprodls-sdk/README.md

 ## Getting Started
 ### Installation
-#### In the Browser
+#### In Browser
-To use the SDK in the browser, simply add the following script tag to your HTML pages:
+To use the SDK in browser, simply add the following script tag to your HTML pages:
 ```
 <script src="..."></script>
 ```